 We are a German research institute based in Tokyo.
 Our institute was founded in 1988 and, in 2002, became part of the Max Weber Foundation – German Humanities Institutes Abroad (DGIA), funded by the German Federal Ministry of Education and Research.
 Our research focuses on modern Japan in a global context.
-We decide our research agenda independently, with the support of our Academic Advisory Council.
+We decide our research agenda independently, with the support of our Academic Advisory Board.

 Research on Japan from Japan